Home

 Baby PandaWell that puppy turned into 2 puppies! ….
 Somehow!

-Baby PandaThis meant the ‘pups’ (weighing about 50 kilos, Panda a little over and Goldie a little under) had to stay overnight in Frankfurt being looked after by lovely people who we phoned every two hours!!
+Baby PandaThis meant the ‘pups’ (weighing about 50 kilos, Panda a little over and Goldie a little under) had to stay overnight in Frankfurt being looked after by lovely people who I phoned every two hours!!

 Dogs can’t fly if they look groggy or unwell so unless you are there to administer the sedative it’s a no go.
-Also you don’t want your dogs coming round and not remembering how they got to be inside a plane and given the time it takes to get to Aus – well we decided against it!
+Also you don’t want your dogs coming round and not remembering how they got to be inside a plane and given the time it takes to get to Aus – well I decided against it!

 Panda 10 mos Goldie 11 mos